 While it seems that the 750 GeV excess is not being confirmed by the more recent data, our results on the bound state signals are sufficiently general to be applicable to interpreting other resonant excesses that might appear in the future.

 Annihilation decays of bound states at the LHC

 JHEP 1004 (2010) 016; arXiv:0912.0526 [hep-ph]

 Distinguishing spins at the LHC using bound state signals

 JHEP 1109 (2011) 099; arXiv:1103.3503 [hep-ph]

-My complete list of publications is available here.
+For the complete list of publications, see here.